VishalVimal/server-side-for-music-app/readme.md

 - fastapi dev main.py (to run the app in developer mode(dev))
 - 127.0.0.1 (local host)
 - anything after a question mark is a query in url

+day 2:
+    I have done the route for the signup validation and installed postgres sql.